-In 2017-18, Newry, Mourne and Down District Council set performance improvement objectives which covered a number of years and have therefore been carried forward to 2018-19.
-Each objective is underpinned by 'supporting actions' and 'measures of success', with annual milestones included where appropriate.
+In 2017-18, Newry, Mourne and Down District Council set performance improvement objectives which covered a number of years and have therefore been carried forward to 2018-19 and 2019-20.
+Each objective is underpinned by a suite of 'supporting actions' and 'measures of success', with annual milestones included where appropriate.